The Undisputed Era: Domination of NXT (2019–2021)

 On October 21, Fish and Strong were mysteriously attacked before their tag team title match against Breezango and were replaced by Oney Lorcan and Danny Burch.
-It was revealed that Pat McAfee was behind the attacks, thus turning all the members of the Undisputed ERA into fan favorites.
-At NXT: Halloween Havoc, Kyle O' Reilly confrontEd McAfee, Burch and Lorcan.
+It was revealed that Pat McAfee was behind the attacks, thus turning all the members of the Undisputed ERA into faces for the first time since the group's inception.
+At NXT: Halloween Havoc, Kyle O' Reilly confronted McAfee, Burch and Lorcan.
 A returning Pete Dunne assisted Kyle O' Reilly.
-However this partnership was short lived as Dunne hit O' Reilly with a steel chair turning heel in the process and aligning himself with McAfee, Lorcan, and Burch.
+However, this partnership was short lived as Dunne hit O' Reilly with a steel chair turning heel in the process and aligning himself with McAfee, Lorcan, and Burch.

-On the November 18 episode of NXT, The Undisputed Era made their return and brawled with Pat McAfee, Pete Dunne and The NXT Tag Team Champions, Oney Lorcan and Danny Burch.
+On the November 18 episode of NXT, the Undisputed Era made their return and brawled with Pat McAfee, Pete Dunne and The NXT Tag Team Champions, Oney Lorcan and Danny Burch.
 William Regal then announced that the two teams would face each other at NXT Takeover: WarGames.
 At NXT Takeover: WarGames, Undisputed Era defeated Team McAfee.

-Kyle O' Reilly faced Pete Dunne on the December 16th episode of NXT where the winner would face Finn Bálor at NXT: New Years Evil for the NXT Title.
-O' Reilly defeated Dunne and earned himself another opportunity at the NXT Title in which he was unsuccessful.
-It was announced in late December 2020 that Adam Cole and Roderick Strong would be teaming up to represent The Undisputed Era in the 2021 annual Dusty Rhodes Tag Team classic.
-They defeated Breezango in the first round, but lost against the team of Ciampa and Thatcher in the quarter-finals.
+Kyle O' Reilly faced Pete Dunne on the December 16th episode of NXT where the winner would face Finn Bálor at NXT: New Year's Evil for the NXT Title.
+O' Reilly defeated Dunne and earned himself another opportunity at the NXT Title, in which he was unsuccessful.
+It was announced in late December 2020 that Adam Cole and Roderick Strong would be teaming up to represent the Undisputed Era in the 2021 annual Dusty Rhodes Tag Team classic.
+They defeated Breezango in the first round, but lost against the team of Ciampa and Timothy Thatcher in the quarter-finals.

 Cole's betrayal and split (2021)

-At NXT TakeOver: Vengeance Day, after saving Finn Bálor from a post match assault from Dunne, Lorcan, and Burch, Cole superkicked Bálor.
-Following a confrontation, Cole also superkicked O'Reilly, turning Cole heel.
-On the March 24th edition of NXT, it was announced that The Undisputed Era had officially disbanded.
+At NXT TakeOver: Vengeance Day, after saving Finn Bálor from a post match assault from Dunne, Lorcan, and Burch, Cole turned heel by superkicking Bálor and O'Reilly.
+On the March 24th edition of NXT, it was announced that the Undisputed Era had officially disbanded.
 Cole and O'Reilly fought each other in an Unsanctioned match at NXT TakeOver: Stand & Deliver, where O'Reilly was victorious.
 Cole defeated O'Reilly in a rematch at The Great American Bash.
 Cole and O'Reilly ended their feud in a 2-out-of-3 falls match at NXT Takeover: 36 in a match labeled "The Undisputed Finale", with O'Reilly defeating Cole.
 After a brief feud with Roderick Strong, Bobby Fish was released from his WWE contract and Adam Cole departed WWE.
-Both joined All Elite Wrestling, with Kyle O'Reilly following suit in December.
+Both Fish and Cole joined All Elite Wrestling (AEW), with Kyle O'Reilly following suit in December.
+Roderick Strong would also join AEW in April 2023.